 6. Cranberry juice

-Cranberries taste great, are pretty, and most importantly, help fight infections.
+Cranberries taste great, look nice, and most importantly, help fight infections.

 One of their most well-known powers is their ability to help when you have a bacterial infection.

 The acidity of cranberries is a sign of their health benefits: it comes from their high proanthocyanidin content, a type of flavanol that is very good at treating cystitis.

 One fruit that deserves a spot on any list of natural remedies for bacterial infections is the lemon.